TITLE 92: TRANSPORTATION

 a) For purposes of this Section, the following definitions shall apply:

-"Certificate of Insurance" − certificate filed with the Secretary of State's Office as proof that the person has purchased financial responsibility insurance as outlined in IVC Section 7-315.
+"Certificate of Insurance" − certificate electronically transmitted to the Secretary of State's Office as proof that the person has purchased financial responsibility insurance as outlined in Section 7-315 of the IVC.

 "Department" − Department of Driver Services of the Office of the Secretary of State.

-"Financial Responsibility Insurance" − insurance used to establish proof of financial responsibility as established in IVC Sections 7-315 and 7-316.
+"Financial Responsibility Insurance" − insurance used to establish proof of financial responsibility as established in Sections 7-315 and 7-316 of the IVC.

-"Illinois Insurance Guarantee Fund" − section of the Illinois Department of Insurance which deals with disposition of assets following bankruptcy.
+"Illinois Insurance Guaranty Fund" − Article XXXIV of the Illinois Insurance Code [215 ILCS 5] that deals with disposition of assets following bankruptcy.

 "Illinois Vehicle Code" or "Vehicle Code" or "IVC" − 625 ILCS 5.